How to Process Excel Data in Python and Pandas

 • The filename parameter takes the name of the Excel file that we want to open.

 • The engine parameter is used to specify the engine or module to process the Excel files.
 By default, it is set to None.
-You can set the engine parameter to “xlsxwriter” or “openpyxl” to use any of these modules for processing the Excel files.
+You can set the engine parameter to “xlsxwriter” or “openpyxl” to use any of these modules to process Excel files.

 • The mode parameter is used to specify if we want to open the Excel file in write mode or append mode.
 By default, the mode parameter is set to “w” and the ExcelWriter() function opens the file in write mode.
 You can set the mode parameter to “a” to open the spreadsheet in the append mode.
 Note that the append mode doesn’t work with the “xlsxwriter” engine.
 You need to use the “openpyxl” module to open the file in append mode.